 - “The Disorder of Critical Reading” (lecture) at the Postmodern Theory Seminar hosted by Suzhou University in China, 2005.

-- “The Shaping of Chinese Mind: Chinese Ambivalence towards Western Democracy” at the National Convention of US-China Peoples Friendship Association, 2005.
+- “The Shaping of Chinese Mind: Chinese Ambivalence towards Western Democracy” at the National Convention of US-China Peoples Friendship Association, Albany, New York, 2005.

-- “Images of Beauty in China and US: Past and Present” at the Cross-Cultural Colloquium: Perspectives on Gender sponsored by Bennington College, 2004.
+- “Images of Beauty in China and US: Past and Present” at the Cross-Cultural Colloquium: Perspectives on Gender, Bennington College, 2004.

-- “Women as Self-Conscious Beautiful Objects in Edith Wharton’s The House of Mirth” at the Social Science Colloquium sponsored by Bennington College, 2004.
+- “Women as Self-Conscious Beautiful Objects in Edith Wharton’s The House of Mirth” at the Social Science Colloquium Bennington College, Vermont, 2004.

 - “Deconstructing the Critical Dichotomy of Daoist Hermit Tao Yuanming vs. Confucian Scholar Tao Yuanming” at The 7th Triennial Congress of Chinese Comparative Literature Association and the International Conference on Beginning of the New Century: Comparative Literature in a Cross-Cultural Context.
 Nanjing, China 2003.